 - Tenant’s Ability to Terminate

-- With proof of domestic violence (police report), tenants can terminate their lease early.
+- With proof of domestic violence (police report).

 - Provide 30 days’ notice to terminate a month-to-month lease.[4]